e1800930/UX_JAVA_SPRINGBOOT/readme.md

 ```
 kubectl exec -it <pod_name> -- psql -U <username> <database_name>
 ```
-<b>Because: you cannot use kubectl exec to connect to the PostgreSQL server like you did with psql -h localhost -p 5432 -U postgres -d accountservice. kubectl exec allows you to execute a command inside a container running in a pod, but it doesn't provide the network connection necessary to reach the PostgreSQL server.</b>
+<i><b>Because: you cannot use kubectl exec to connect to the PostgreSQL server like you did with psql -h localhost -p 5432 -U postgres -d accountservice. kubectl exec allows you to execute a command inside a container running in a pod, but it doesn't provide the network connection necessary to reach the PostgreSQL server.

-Instead, you should use kubectl port-forward to forward traffic from your local machine to the PostgreSQL service running in the Kubernetes cluster.
+Instead, you should use kubectl port-forward to forward traffic from your local machine to the PostgreSQL service running in the Kubernetes cluster.</b></i>

 Testing the connection: